 Since 1954, Texas State has offered correspondence courses.
 Currently, the Office of Distance and Extended Learning offers 50 accredited graduate and undergraduate university courses in a variety of subjects.
-Both in-state and out-of-state correspondence students may take courses developed and taught by Texas State-approved faculty, which are comparable in content and quality to on-campus Texas State courses, for a cost that is consistently among the lowest in the nation.
-Correspondence study can be liberating.
-Whether you move to a new location, work irregular hours, have family obligations, or find that you need to put your studies aside for awhile, you can take a correspondence course wherever you are and whenever is convenient.
+Both in-state and out-of-state students may take correspondence self-paced courses developed and taught by Texas State-approved faculty, which are comparable in content and quality to on-campus Texas State courses, for a cost that is consistently among the lowest in the nation.
+Correspondence self-paced study can be liberating.
+Whether you move to a new location, work irregular hours, have family obligations, or find that you need to put your studies aside for awhile, you can take a correspondence self-paced course wherever you are and whenever is convenient.

-Formal acceptance to Texas State is not required to take a correspondence course, and enrollment in a correspondence course does not constitute admission to the university.
+Formal acceptance to Texas State is not required to take a correspondence self-paced course, and enrollment in a correspondence self-paced course does not constitute admission to the university.
 In fact, students do not need to be enrolled in a college or university to take a course through this office.
-Courses are open to all those who meet departmental and course prerequisites and Texas Success Initiative Program requirements.
+Courses are open to all those who meet departmental and course prerequisites and Texas Success Initiative Program (TSIP) requirements.
 Correspondence study is self-directed and self-paced, yet the courses parallel those taught in the traditional classroom.
 Students can take courses from any location and may enroll in courses at any time during the academic year.